 - Some fruits and vegetables that form a lot of gas in the gastrointestinal tract or stomach, such as peas, chickpeas, green leafy vegetables, broccoli, prunes, and spices such as peppers

 Remember to feed the infant several small meals in a day instead of three or four large meals.
 The baby must also have adequate rest, which combined with hydration and medication will surely help the little one recover easily.
 Diarrhea can be a tough phase, but it is easily preventable.

 There are some simple ways to keep diarrhea at bay.

 - Maintain good hygiene around the baby.
 Infants tend to put things in mouth, thus ingesting diarrhea-inducing pathogens.
 Keep the infant’s surrounding and toys clean.
 Wash the baby’s hands regularly.

 - Give hygienically prepared food.
 Feed the infant with properly cleaned and cooked vegetables and fruits.
 Never give frozen foods, including frozen vegetables, as they could contain bacteria that may not harm adults, but affect infants.
-If a baby consumes cow’s milk, then boil and cool the milk before feeding.
 Make sure the water you drink is clean either through purification or boiling.

 - Family members should maintain healthy personal hygiene.
 Wash your hands before you handle any of the baby’s items.
 It helps prevent transmission of germs from you to the baby.